dotnet/csharplang/proposals/csharp-9.0/records.md

 ## Inheritance

 Records cannot inherit from classes, unless the class is `object`, and classes cannot inherit from records.
+Records can inherit from other records.

 ## Members of a record type